WingYn/DtuJobBot/README.md

 DtuJobBot
 =========

-Uses you linked in profile to find relevant jobs
+Uses you LinkedIn profile to find relevant jobs